Dalgarnock: Conventicles

-On Sunday 25 July 1925 a Conventicle was held in the Dalgarnock Kikrkyard by the Rev. Charles Rolland Ramsay of Closeburn Church, assisted by other local clergy.
+On Saturday 25 July 1925, a Conventicle was held in the Dalgarnock Kikrkyard by the Rev. Charles Rolland Ramsay of Closeburn Church, assisted by other local clergy.
 The intention was to publicly commemorate the sacrifice of the Nithsdale Covenanters and an appeal was made for funds to provide a memorial for the martyrs and to restore the kirkyard and its graves.

-On the 22nd July, 1928 a second Conventicle was held to unveil and dedicate the Northumbrian style 'Martyrs Cross', Mr John Cunninghame Montgomerie of Dalmore performing the official unveiling.
+On 22 July 1928, a second Conventicle was held to unveil and dedicate the Northumbrian style 'Martyrs Cross', Mr John Cunninghame Montgomerie of Dalmore performing the official unveiling.
 A large number of people were in attendance as were a large united choir and the regimental band of the 7th Battalion of the Cameronian Territorial Regiment, commanded by Lieut.
 Colonel Vandaluer.
 A religious service was held and several clergy of other denominations also participated.
 A number of descendants of the martyrs were present, including several of the Harkness family.

 A further conventicle was held in the Dalgarnock burial ground in 2013.

 Robert Burns

-Burns makes reference to Dalgarnock in the 1795 song "Last May a Braw Wooer" in which the lady singer complains that a man who she was playing hard to get with transferred his affections to her cousin "..up the Gateslack".
+Burns makes reference to Dalgarnock in the 1795 song "Last May a Braw Wooer", in which the lady singer complains that a man who she was playing hard to get with transferred his affections to her cousin "..up the Gateslack".
 Ellisland Farm is only a few miles to the south and Burns saw Dalgarnock as a romantic spot beside the River Nith.